-Ketones are a normal by-product of fat breakdown and can be detected in everyone's blood or urine during times when they have not eaten for several hours or if they are sick.
-Small or trace ketones are not an emergency, but for someone with Type 1 diabetes, that can be a sign that there is not enough insulin in the body and will need close monitoring.
-Usually small or trace ketones clear with a little extra fluid and standard doses of insulin.
+Ketones are a normal by-product of fat breakdown and can be detected in everyone's blood and urine during times when they have not eaten for several hours or if they are sick.
+Trace or small ketones are not an emergency, but for someone with type 1 diabetes, this can be a sign that there is not enough insulin in the body and will need close monitoring.
+Any ketones above negative suggests not enough insulin, not enough carbs or body stress.
+For any of these reasons, you need extra monitoring and usually extra insulin every 3 hours.

-What do I do if my child has trace or small urine ketones while on the insulin pump?
+What to do if my child has trace or small urine ketones?

-- Troubleshoot the pump site (look for air or bubbles in the tubing and wetness or a kinked catheter at the infusion site).
-Change the infusion set if you find anything wrong. - Cover any carbohydrates with the usual carbohydrate ratio and give the usual correction factor through the pump. - Encourage your child to drink additional carbohydrate-free fluids (good old-fashioned water is great for clearing small and trace ketones). - Re-check blood sugar and ketones every three hours and follow the plan above until they clear.
+- Cover any carbohydrates with the usual insulin-tocarbohydrate ratio and give their high blood sugar correction dose every 3 hours. - Encourage your child to drink additional carb-free fluids.
+Water is great! - Re-check blood sugar and ketones every 3 hours and follow the plan above until clear.